Rashtriya Rifles

 The force operates under the Ministry of Defence.
-The Indian Army describes RR as their "specialist elite force to combat insurgency".
+The Indian Army describes RR as its "specialist elite force to combat insurgency."
 The RR is headquartered at Northern Command in Udhampur and commanded by an Additional Director General of Rashtriya Rifles (ADG RR).

 History

 The continuous deployment of the Indian Army in domestic counter-insurgency operations, alongside the existing conventional duties at the borders, necessitated a specially structured and organized force to manage India's internal security challenges while also supporting the Indian Army during conventional conflicts.
 In 1988, a proposal for a counter-insurgency force was presented to the Government of India.

 Rashtriya Rifles was raised on 1 October 1990 by the then Chief of the Army Staff (COAS), General S. F. Rodrigues, with Lieutenant General P. C. Mankotia serving as its first Director General of Rashtriya Rifles (DG RR).
 The force was composed entirely of personnel on deputation from the Indian Army.
 It was created by reconstituting two Indian Army corps (about 75,000 troops).
 Initially, six battalions were raised, with three deployed in Punjab and three in Jammu and Kashmir.

-By 1994, prior to his passing, General Joshi had expanded the force to 36 battalions through persistent advocacy with the government.
+By 1994 General Joshi had expanded the force to 36 battalions through persistent advocacy with the government.
 Eventually, all battalions were repositioned exclusively to Jammu and Kashmir, where they have since engaged in low-intensity conflicts.
 The next COAS, General Shankar Roy Chowdhury, directed each regiment to raise two battalions for the RR.
 The Indian Army describes RR as their "specialist elite force to combat insurgency".
 Their motto is dridta aur veerta, meaning determination and valour.

 Funding

 Until 1997, the Rashtriya Rifles was funded by the Ministry of Home Affairs (MHA), as internal security fell under its jurisdiction, despite the force being carved out from existing Indian Army regiments.

-From 1990 onwards, the MHA owed a sum of ₹ 950 crore (Equivalent to USD 110 million) to the Army for the raising and equipping of the RR.
+From 1990 onwards, the MHA owed a sum of ₹950 crore to the Army for the raising and equipping of the RR.
 Beginning in the 1998-99 fiscal year, the Ministry of Defence (MOD) allocated separate funds for the RR under the Army's demands for grants.
 By the end of 2005, the force was projected to consist of 66 battalions, each with 1,150 personnel dedicated to counter-insurgency operations.
 The budgetary allocation for the force rose significantly, from ₹263 crore in 1998-99 to ₹1414 crore in 2006-07.
 Today, the RR budget is allocated separately from the Army's budget under distinct heads.
 In 2024-25, the government of India allocated ₹10534 crore as demands for grants.